 If, after settlement discussions, the taxpayer and the appeals officer agree on a resolution, Appeals will prepare an internal memorandum to record the analysis of the case, and for approval by his or her supervisor.
 The appeals officer will then prepare either a Form 870-AD or a closing agreement for the taxpayer that contractually binds the taxpayer and the IRS to the terms of the settlement.33 If no settlement is reached, the appeals officer will prepare either a statutory notice of deficiency, giving the taxpayer the opportunity to seek relief in the US Tax Court, or a Form 870, which obtains the taxpayer's consent to the immediate assessment and collection of any tax due.
 Most taxpayers will elect to receive a statutory notice of deficiency.
 However, some may wish to pursue their case in court after payment of taxes, and so will request a Form 870, pay the tax due and begin proceedings for filing a tax refund action in federal district court or the US Court of Federal Claims.

 As with any IRS examination, the first step of an audit is the delivery of a notice of audit letter, sometimes called an appointment letter.
-This is a standardised letter which is sent to the taxpayer’s address on file and, along with identifying the year or years under audit, includes a request for certain general business information and proposes a time for a meeting.
+This is a standardised letter that is sent to the taxpayer's address on file and, along with identifying the year or years under audit, includes a request for certain general business information and proposes a time for a meeting.
 What precedes the selection of a taxpayer for audit is a process of risk analysis.
 The IRS reviews income tax returns and, through a combination of algorithms and review of disclosure forms, decides which taxpayers present the highest compliance risk.
 Schedule UTP (Uncertain Tax Position) is one such disclosure form.
 In that form, businesses having assets of US$10 million or more must identify return positions for which they either recorded a reserve on their financial statements or for which they did not record a reserve but expect to litigate.
-Transfer pricing positions can present uncertainty and will be reflected on a business’s Schedule UTP in that circumstance.
-Moreover, the IRS Large Business and International operating division or LBI has recently modified its audit methods to focus on high-risk areas.
-They have adopted what is called a ‘campaign method’ whereby specific issues are targeted in an integrated manner.
+Transfer pricing positions can present uncertainty and will be reflected on a business's Schedule UTP in that circumstance.
+Moreover, the IRS Large Business and International Operating Division or LBI has recently modified its audit methods to focus on high-risk areas.
+They have adopted what is called a 'campaign method', whereby specific issues are targeted in an integrated manner.
 Campaign issues typically are those that present a high risk of non-compliance in the view of the IRS.
 A number of campaign issues have been announced by the IRS.
 Although to date only one is specifically transfer pricing related (inbound distributor pricing), IRS officials have indicated that transfer pricing more broadly is an area of high concern.

 Generally, the IRS must assess tax within three years from the time of filing of the return.
 The IRS can request the taxpayer to agree to extend the assessment period.
-This is usually in the taxpayer’s interest because otherwise the IRS will be forced to make a protective assessment which will always be an inflated amount.
+This is usually in the taxpayer's interest because otherwise the IRS will be forced to make a protective assessment, which will always be an inflated amount.